rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == Skroutz (Skroutz.gr) ==

 Skroutz is one of the popular marketplaces in Greece.
-And with Product Feed Manager for WooCommerce, you can easily generate a Skroutz XML feed to list your products to this vast marketplace.
+And with Product Feed Manager for WooCommerce, you can easily generate a Skroutz XML feed to list your products in this vast marketplace.

 == BestPrice (BestPrice.gr) ==